 Funding Opportunity Number: 2016FCAH01 (September 2015 Deadline) and 2016CAH02 (March 2016 Deadline)

 Note: Application instructions for the next two deadlines are now located within these guidelines.

 The National Endowment for the Arts administers the U.S. Government's Arts and Artifacts Indemnity Program on behalf of the Federal Council on the Arts and the Humanities (Federal Council).
 The Indemnity Program was created by Congress in 1975 for the purpose of minimizing the costs of insuring international exhibitions.
 In 2007 Congress expanded eligibility under the Program to include coverage for works of art owned by U.S. entities while on exhibition in the United States.
 Please view the list of recently indemnified exhibitions.

 These guidelines are for International Indemnity.
 Organizations interested in coverage for domestic exhibitions should refer to the separate guidelines for Domestic Indemnity.

-Non-profit museums and organizations planning temporary exhibitions that involve bringing works of art and artifacts from abroad to the United States or sending works of art from this country abroad may be eligible for International Indemnity coverage.
+Nonprofit museums and organizations planning temporary exhibitions that involve bringing works of art and/or artifacts from abroad to the United States or sending works of art and/or artifacts from the United States abroad may be eligible for International Indemnity coverage.
 Details appear below.